nartodono/vulnarena/apps/web/backend/README.md

 > **Note:**
 > While this server implements several security mechanisms, it is still a prototype and **not fully secure for production use**.
 > Some recommended best practices—such as rate limiting and additional protections—are **not yet implemented**.
->
 > Please note that the PvP feature, which uses Ratchet for real-time experience, works well as long as users follow the intended flow.
-However, any unintended actions during PvP may cause bugs that require resetting the WebSocket memory and updating certain information in the database.
+However, unintended actions during PvP may cause bugs that require resetting the WebSocket memory and updating certain database information.
+Since this is still a prototype, there are many potential bugs that have not yet been resolved.
+Our priority is to ensure the PvP feature functions properly when used as intended.